iona-b/blog-posts/Recursion Revealed/README.md

 You might wonder how we can implement a function that calls itself.
 The trick is that each time a recursive function calls itself, it reduces the given problem into subproblems.
 The recursion call continues until it reaches a point where the subproblem can be solved without further recursion.

+Recursion is a method of solving problems where you solve smaller portions of the problem until you solve the original, larger problem.

 ### Why is Recursion Useful?

-Recursion is great.
+Recursion is made for solving problems that can be broken down into smaller, repetitive problems.
+It is especially good for working on things that have many possible branches and are too complex for an iterative approach.
+One good example of this would be searching through a file system.

 ### Elements of Recursion

-All recursive algorithms must have the following:
+When creating a recursive function, we need to include the following elements.

-Base Case (i.e., when to stop)
+1. Base Case
+    - Usually this is activated when a specific condition is met, for instance when the input reaches 0.
+    - When this condition is met, the function stops calling itself and returns the result.
-Work toward Base Case
+2. Logic to Reach Base Case
+    - This is where we carry out some logic that will help us to work towards the base case.
+    - For instance, if the condition for the base case is that the input is equal to 0, this logic could be subtracting from the base case.
+    - If we didn't have this logic, we could get stuck in an infinite loop.
-Recursive Call (i.e., call ourselves)
+3. Recursive Call
-The "work toward base case" is where we make the problem simpler.
-The recursive call, is where we use the same algorithm to solve a simpler version of the problem.
-The base case is the solution to the "simplest" possible problem (For example, the base case to adding a list of numbers would be if the list had only one number... thus the answer is the number).

-Recursion is a method of solving problems where you solve smaller portions of the problem until you solve the original, larger problem.
-A method or function is recursive if it can call itself.
+    - The recursive call is where we call the function within itself.

 ![Spiral](./spiral.jpg)